NetsBlox/NetsBlox/notes.md

     + How do we call the atomic process methods from the `SpriteMorph`?

 ## Fix me!
-+ Should I implement the DDP protocol?
++ Communication Manager should group by game type
-    + They have a library for it
+    + Use a "none" catchall for any project without a game type
+        + Much like the wild west :)

+    + The communication manager will create
+    + Added endpoint for index of all game types
-+ I need server side grouping by project id
+        + Later, I will need to move them to a DB

-    + How can I get the project id on the client?
++ I need to be able to view the game types in the client
+    + Added index endpoint on the server
+    + (Select and store also)

-        + Is it in the `globalVariables` variable?
++ Storing the game type info
-    + Should I move the Websocket manager?
+    + I can store the game type in the project
+        + and paradigm

++ Stateless RPC support

 ## To Do
 + Create a testing framework/hooks for Snap
     + Created one for the server-side logic

++ Message type checking

+## Finished To do/Fix me!
 + Create the `RPC` blocks (REST `API`)
     + These can be created with the block creator in Snap from http request blocks
         + Need http request blocks that support custom params